10up/safe-redirect-manager/readme.txt

 == Changelog ==

 = 1.4.3 (??? ??
 2012) =
+* New filter 'srm_registered_redirects' allows you to conditionally unset redirects based on context, user permissions, etc. Thanks [jtsternberg](https://github.com/jtsternberg) for the pull request.

 = 1.4.2 (Oct.
 17, 2012) =
 * Disable redirect loop checking by default.
 You can filter srm_check_for_possible_redirect_loops to enable it.